Fellow-Consulting-AG/docapp-docs/docs/en/doc2/settings-sso-settings.md

 1\.
 Log in on URL [https://app.polydocs.io/](https://app.polydocs.io/) with the login details you received from us.

 2\.
-Go to SETTINGS, GLOBAL SETTINGS and choose INTEGRATION.
+Go to SETTINGS -> GLOBAL SETTINGS -> INTEGRATION.

 Here you will find all the information you need for the following steps: